-Erhard Hohenester is an X-ray crystallographer and biochemist investigating the molecular mechanisms of extracellular matrix biosynthesis, assembly and signalling.
+Erhard Hohenester is a structural biologist investigating the biosynthesis, assembly and function of extracellular matrix.
 He trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
 He joined Imperial College London in 1998 with a Wellcome Trust Senior Research Fellowship, which he held for 15 years.
 In 2009 he was promoted to Professor of Structural Matrix Biology.
 His current research is funded by a Wellcome Trust Senior Investigator Award.

 Dr Patricia Paracuellos (Postdoc)